DIRECTOR: Brian Frank Visciglia

 After watching Ryde, I was completely torn on what I had just witnessed.
 On the one hand, I thought the movie was a well-made movie.
 There is no denying that the film looks gorgeous.
 On a technical level, I can't really fault it.
 I assume the movie has a pretty modest budget and for a movie that is mainly set in a car, the film uses the Los Angeles location to great effect.
 It felt like one of the characters.
 The movie uses a lot of hypnotic sort of visual queues to show off the city which I thought gave the film a boost in the quality of the production.

 On the other hand, this movie is an extremely unpleasant one to sit through.
 I'm all for dark films about a serial killer who drives around the city, murdering people.
-But this felt almost cruel and mean-spirited in its depiction of violence towards women.
+But this felt almost cruel and mean-spirited in the depiction of violence towards women.
 The men get off easy in this film.
 They are strangled, and that's about it.
 Women are ferociously stabbed, heads are turned to clumps of matted hair and brain matter from repeated blows to their faces and a head stomping so nasty it almost rivals American History X in brutality.

 What the movie does manage to get right is the dynamic between our killer Paul and what some would consider to be the final girl, Jasmine.
 I enjoyed all of their scenes in the car together.
 As the movie ramped up to the violent showdown.
 I thought it was going to be some sort of serendipitous moment and have her be the thing that turns Paul away from being a complete psychopath.
 He showed signs of being protective of her.
 Instead, the film doesn't go down that path, and we get a slightly generic slasher type of ending of good vs evil.